DeepVoidGames/DeepVoidGate/docs/gameAnalize.md

 - **Power Scaling**: Artifacts can be upgraded through tiers.
 - **Bonus Effects**: Each provides unique bonuses (e.g., "Increases production of all resources by 60%").
 - **Acquisition Method**: Can be found during expeditions.

+### Colonization System

+- **Prestige Mechanic**: Allows resetting the current colony (removes buildings) in exchange for **Galactic Knowledge**.
+- **Progression Unlocks**: Galactic Knowledge is used to unlock new game mechanics and purchase global upgrades.
+- **Planet Selection**: After each reset, you choose a new planet to colonize, each with unique traits and **bonus modifiers**.
+- **Replay Variety**: Encourages experimentation and strategic colony development through varied planetary conditions.

+### Black Hole System

+- **Energy Extraction**: A controlled black hole provides massive energy output as a late-game power source.
+- **Upgrade Path**: Can be enhanced with research and materials to boost energy generation over time.
+- **Stability Management**: Accumulating too much mass requires intervention to prevent collapse and balance energy gain.
+- **Risk-Reward Dynamics**: Higher mass yields better output but increases instability risk, demanding careful tuning.

 ## Gameplay Mechanics